The Key Error exception in Python is an exception that most programmers encounter especially when they are getting started with Python dictionaries.

 The capital is unknown

-You could use a for loop that goes through all the keys of the dictionary…
+You can do that by using a for loop that goes through all the keys of the dictionary.
+This would ensure that you only refer to keys that are present in the dictionary.

 Let’s have a look at one example: